missating/frontend-mentor-challenge/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

+# Demo

-My solutions to the Frontend Mentor Challenge can also be found on my codepen https://codepen.io/missating
+To view my solutions to the Frontend Mentor Challenges check my codepen https://codepen.io/collection/DxPzGk